taohu07/taohu07.github.io/_pages/opportunity.md

 - Human mobility
 - Spatial epidemiology

-Prospective students can send [resumes], [transcripts], and [research plan] to Dr. Hu’s email: [tao.hu@okstate.edu](mailto:tao.hu@okstate.edu).
-Admitted applicants will be mentored and trained as prolific and independent scholars.
-You will publish at top-tier international conferences and journals, network with world-class researchers, and become a national and international leader in the field.
+Prospective students should submit their <strong>resumes</strong>, <strong>transcripts</strong>, and <strong>research plan</strong> to Dr. Hu via email at [tao.hu@okstate.edu](mailto:tao.hu@okstate.edu).
+Successful applicants will receive mentorship and training to become prolific and independent scholars.
+You will have opportunities to publish in top-tier international conferences and journals, collaborate with world-class researchers, and establish yourself as a leader in the field.

 [OSU Graduate Application](https://gradcollege.okstate.edu)